 In the interim, the project has taken its findings out ‘on the road’, with a series of archaeological open days set up for Triton Knoll by its construction contractors Siemens and J Murphy & Sons Ltd. The events were held at Boston, Frithville and Burgh le Marsh, and were attended by over 300 local people, ranging from two to 92 years.
 The sessions were supported by archaeological experts and included scores of hands on findings, 3D models of how some parts of the region looked during Roman times, interactive games focused on ancient and modern medicines.

-To see a clip of the archaeology open day at Frithville and Westville Village Hall, please click here
+To see a short film of the archaeology open day at Frithville and Westville Village Hall, please click here

-Please click here to download a copy of the information displayed at the events run by J Murphy & Sons Ltd., which provides lots more information about the process carried out and what has been found.
+Please click here to view our Archaeology leaflet of the information displayed at the events run by J Murphy & Sons Ltd., which provides lots more information about the process carried out and what has been found.
+To view the high resolution Archaeology Exhibition Boards, click here.

 DISCOVERY SPOTLIGHT – BICKER FEN